-8.2 Applications - Seminars/Laboratory/Project Hours Teaching methods Notes Introduction to SDL 2 Each student Mathematics in computer graphics: vectors 2 Documentation and will have to Mathematics in computer graphics: matrices 2 examples will be develop a Graphics transformations 2 available to the students, prior to the proju specific project based Graphics transformations in SDL 2 Line rasterization using the Bresenham algorithm 2 a dedicated conver on the Clipping algorithms for graphical primitives 2 The students will work knowledge Viewing transformations 2 independently but will acquired at Triangle rasterization using barycentric coordinates 2 also be assisted by the the Intermediate assessment 2 teacher. laboratory Hidden surface removal using the z-buffer algorithm 2 hours.
+8.2 Applications - Seminars/Laboratory/Project Hours Teaching methods Notes Introduction to SDL 2 Each student Mathematics in computer graphics: vectors 2 Documentation and will have to Mathematics in computer graphics: matrices 2 examples will be develop a Graphics transformations 2 available to the specific Graphics transformations in SDL 2 students, prior to the project based Line rasterization using the Bresenham algorithm 2 laboratory classes, on a dedicated server. on the Clipping algorithms for graphical primitives 2 The students will work knowledge Viewing transformations 2 independently but will acquired at Triangle rasterization using barycentric coordinates 2 also be assisted by the the Intermediate assessment 2 teacher. laboratory Hidden surface removal using the z-buffer algorithm 2 hours.

 Bezier curves 2

 Color computation 2

 Final assessment 2

-Bibliography
+Riblingraphy

 In virtual library

 Course and practical works, http://cgis.utcluj.ro/teaching/

-u